tessercat/pbx-docs/client/notes.md

 with `proto` field `verto`
-and `dest_proto` field `GLOBAL` and sets the `from_user` field to the sender's `sessid` client ID.
+and `dest_proto` field `GLOBAL` and sets the `from_user` field to the sender's login username client ID.

 FreeSWITCH is configured
 to detect `MESSAGE` events